OzzyGoylusun/OzzyGoylusun/README.md

 </p>
 <br>

-## 🌐 Other Languages You Can Communicate With Me:
+## 🌐 Other Languages To Communicate With Me:
 <br>

 | Language  | Proficiency     | Flags                      |